 When Lightroom is running, you'll see the icon below.
 Press the 'Esc' key once on the keyboard and you will have toggled the software on or off.
 (Below: the VSCO Keys icon at the notification area.)

 It took me two weeks plus to get comfortable with the learning curve but it's totally worth going through.
 Let me share some brief encounter of mine using the current version of VSCO Keys.

 For example, I can now decrease / increase the exposure using the 'D' and 'F' keys respectively in the magnitude of +0.30.
 (It worked even if I'm at the Library module!)
 If I do it together with 'Alt', I get +0.10.
 With 'Shift', it's +0.60.

-In order not to confuse you further, it's better you find out more through it's layout guide by clicking on the button I've circled in red below.
+In order not to confuse you further, it's better you find out more through it's layout guide by clicking on the button I've circled in red below(not 100% accurate).
 You have a choice of using the Standard mapping or Simple mapping.
-I personally find the Standard mode being more useful as Simple mode is much limited.
+I personally find the Standard mode being more useful (I found a helpful key map through Google) as Simple mode is much limited.

 Be wary to try it out as the default layout guide shown is not 100% accurate.
 With the Standard mode, you could adjust all the sliders from Temperature till Saturation using only your own keyboard.
 That, to me is very useful!